 This approach recognises the importance of resuming revalidation in terms of public assurance, while also taking account of the disruption that will have been caused to any planned learning, as well as the demands that are continuing to be placed on pharmacy professionals during the pandemic.

-Pharmacy professionals are still expected to reflect on the following three standards when completing their reflective account:
+Pharmacy professionals are still expected to reflect on one or more of the following three standards when completing their reflective account:

 - standard 3 - pharmacy professionals must communicate effectively